Entergy named founding partner for 2025 Super Bowl Host Committee

 NEW ORLEANS (WGNO) — Among preparations for Super Bowl 2025, Entergy has been named the founding partner of the 2025 Super Bowl LIX Host Committee.

-The announcement was made at a press conference held by the New Orleans Super Bowl Host Committee on Tuesday, Aug.
+The announcement was made at a news conference held by the New Orleans Super Bowl Host Committee on Tuesday, Aug.
 22.

 This will be the city’s 11th time hosting the big game, with the most recent time in 2013.